*5b. Correcting the MeSH Lab and Additional MeSH Practice

 To practice, use the MeSH database to construct searches for the topics listed below.
 It’s difficult to focus on these topics if you don’t use heading/subheading combinations.

-You may remember that the final topic above was the topic of the first assignment you completed last week.
+You may remember that the topic of the last exercise above was the topic of the first assignment you completed last week.
+You may have refined the search and OR’d the “Kidney Diseases/mortality”[Mesh] heading/subheading combination into the “kidney diseases” concept.
 Check your work on that assignment to be sure you understand the correct approach.

 The process of completing last week’s second assignment (the MeSH search for your final search assignment) is demonstrated in the video below.
 Please, review your work on that assignment while watching the video.